-- only with the following exception: a student has a passing grade in the classroom and clinical setting, but was forced to withdraw due to illness, accident, pregnancy, or family crisis may be considered for a second readmission. - A student requesting readmission should complete an application for readmissions and complete the Health Sciences' Form "Action for Success". - 3.
+- 1. A student may be considered for readmission to a specific Health Science program one time only with the following exception: a student has a passing grade in the classroom and clinical setting, but was forced to withdraw due to illness, accident, pregnancy, or family crisis may be considered for a second readmission. - 2.
+A student requesting readmission should complete an application for readmissions and complete the Health Sciences' Form "Action for Success". - 3.
 A student requesting readmission to a Health Science program will be reviewed by a program specific committee of the Health Science Division.
 Consideration will be given on an individual basis but does not guarantee readmission.
-Students must meet deadline for applications to the programs. - 4.
+Students must meet the deadline for applications to the programs. - 4.
 To resume placement in a Health Sciences Associate Degree/Technical Certificate program, currency of knowledge and skill must be demonstrated by achieving a grade of 80% on a comprehensive course specific exam and passing skills performance requirements, as applicable.
 For Paramedic Associate Degree/Technical Certificate, Polysomnography Associate Degree/Technical Certificate, or Respiratory Care Technology Programs, previous students who have been out of the programs for two years or more must start at the beginning of the program of study with any Health Sciences Courses.
-This does not include Associate Degree Nursing Program. - 5.
+This does not include the Associate Degree Nursing Program. - 5.
 Returning associate degree nursing students must achieve a level 2 or higher on course specific ATI proctored exams to resume placement.
 If unsuccessful in this requirement, the student must retake the course (s).
 LPN to ADN students that have been out for a year or more must start at the beginning of the program of study (Transitional class in the summer). - 6.
 A student is eligible for one consecutive readmission to the Associate Degree Nursing Program. - 7.
-After a students has been out of the Associate Degree Nursing Program for three (3) years, a student maybe considered for readmission for one time only. - A student who disagrees with the decision of the Health Science Readmission Committee may follow the Coahoma Community College Student Grievance and Due Process Procedure published in the CCC college catalog.
+After a student has been out of the Associate Degree Nursing Program for three (3) years, a student maybe considered for readmission for one time only. - 8.
+A student who disagrees with the decision of the Health Science Readmission Committee may follow the Coahoma Community College Student Grievance and Due Process Procedure published in the CCC college catalog.